Content Siloing for E-commerce: Product + Content Integration Strategy

 • Keyword rankings for cornerstone content

-• Product page rankings improvement
+• Product page rankings improvement — the compounding effect

-• Featured snippets earned
+• Featured snippets earned from FAQ sections in the cluster

-• Topical authority score (via SEO tools)
+• Topical authority score via Ahrefs or SEMrush

 Step-by-Step Implementation Guide

-Week 1-2: Planning & Research
+Week 1–2: Planning and Research

 1. Identify your best-selling products or product categories